JoaoCostaIFG/dotfiles/scripts/README.md

 imagefiles inside a directory.
 If a file is provide, all the other files inside it's folder are also opened with sxiv Requires find, xargs and sxiv.

-## systray

-This spawns stalonetray (-s option) as a system-tray and hides it.
-When the script when the script is called again the system-tray is shown under the mouse, and hidden when the mouse leaves.
-Yes, this is weird, but I like it.

-Depends on: stalonetray, and xdotool.

 ## truecolortest